-- Small air conditioning units (unless specifically installed by Facilities); - Heating devices with exposed elements (including hot plates)
+- Small air conditioning units (unless specifically installed by Facilities or issued by the Assistant Dean's Office); - Heating devices with exposed elements (including hot plates).

 Open Fires

 Open fires are not permitted in any residence hall or campus building, except in fireplaces when authorized by Public Safety or college administration.
 The intentional setting of any fire, which is not authorized or designed for a recognized and accepted purpose and practiced with proper safety precautions in effect, may result in fines issued by the Annapolis Fire Marshal, disciplinary action through the college, and/or issuance of a criminal citation by the Office of Public Safety.